-Three notable points were taken into consideration for the 2020-2022 Business Plan and Budget.
+Two notable points were taken into consideration for the 2020-2022 Business Plan and Budget.

 - 1. Alberta oil and gas economy has impacted our assessment, which has been a continual challenge for rural municipalities.
 Currently as with previous budgets we have minimal growth in this industry which supports over 75% of the municipal taxes generated.
-This past year in 2019 we have seen our receivables increase dramatically and currently have approximately \$3.0 million of outstanding taxes from the oil and gas industry.
-The 2020 budget includes a \$2.8 million bad debt expense based on current information and bad debt. - 2.
-The Municipal Sustainability Initiative (MSI) Capital grant has announced a reduced program.
-Funding is to be reduced 9% in 2020-2021 and 14% in 2021-2022, with a new Local Government Fiscal Framework to begin in 2022-2023. - 3.
+This past year in 2019 we have seen our receivables increase dramatically and currently have approximately \$4.0 million of outstanding taxes from the oil and gas industry.
+The 2020 revised budget includes a \$4.5 million bad debt expense based on current economic conditions and the affects of Covid-19. - 2.
 The assessment year modifiers (AYM), provided by the province, change each year based on costs of constructing regulated industrial properties.
-These modifiers are required to calculate and estimate changes for pipelines, wells, railways and machinery and equipment assessment.
+There was minimal change with the modifiers in 2020.
+These modifiers are used to calculate and estimate changes for pipelines, wells, railways and machinery and equipment assessment.
 The province is currently undergoing a review of the Ministers Guidelines and at this point it is unknown what changes will occur or when they will be implemented.

-The projected assessment for the 2020 tax year is based on no increases with the final assessment available March 2020.
+The assessment for the 2020 tax year is based on no increases.
+The table below outlines the changes to assessment from the previous year.